Research Paper By Claudia Meza Bellota

-The intent of this paper is to discuss the concept of ACTIVE LISTENING and its relevance not only for achieving effective communication, but also as one of the most important coaching skills.
+This paper intends to discuss the concept of ACTIVE LISTENING and its relevance not only for achieving effective communication but also as one of the most important coaching skills.

-In this discussion we will go through the different aspects of listening.
+In this discussion, we will go through the different aspects of listening.
 We will analyze the significance of Active Listening, what are the required techniques and skills, and how to develop them.
-On the other hand we will also analyze why it is so difficult for people to really listen, and the barriers that people experience in the process.
+On the other hand, we will also analyze why it is so difficult for people to listen, and the barriers that people experience in the process.
 There will also be a review of the techniques and skills that active listeners possess.
-Finally we will review active listening in relation to the coaching field.
+Finally, we will review active listening concerning the coaching field.

 Listening involves hearing the speaker’s words, understanding the message and its importance to the speaker, and communicating that understanding to the speaker.
 The apparent problem is, of all the communication skills, listening is the earliest learned and the most frequently used, yet it seems to be the least mastered.

-Listening facilitates the development and maintenance of relationships and in coaching it is critical in order to build trust and create a safe space for our clients.
-During sessions, coaches must spend most of the time listening, so it is a skill that must learned and mastered.
-It is such a part of our everyday life, and has such an importance in our career that we should never take it for granted.
+Listening facilitates the development and maintenance of relationships and in coaching, it is critical to build trust and create a safe space for our clients.
+During sessions, coaches must spend most of the time listening, so it is a skill that must be learned and mastered.
+It is such a part of our everyday life and has such importance in our career that we should never take it for granted.

 Background of Listening

 Most people don’t listen as effectively as they think and probably don’t know it.
 While most people agree that listening is a very important skill, most people don’t feel a strong need to improve their skill level.

 It is said that listening is the earliest communication skill acquired, the most often used, but the least mastered.

 Typically, researchers separate listeners into three or four specific types or levels.
 All systems are slightly different in how they separate listeners but all offer a continuum from non-listeners to very deep listeners.